 Swarm robotics is defined and characterized by its attempt to emulate the swarm intelligences seen in the natural world through the lens of robotics; robots interact on a local level with simple rules, through this it is possible to design collective behaviors which are both scalable and robust [1].
 One of the approaches towards this is the Boids Swarming model, which was originally conceptualized by Craig Reynolds in 1986, it sought to model the flocking of birds through a set of rules: separation – boids must not move too close to each other to avoid collisions, alignment – boids must move in the general direction of the rest of the flock, and cohesion – boids must move towards the center of the flock.
 By implementing these three rules Reynolds created a simulation that modelled the flocking of birds [2].
 While Reynolds’ work in 1987 was centered from the view of computer graphics, the Boids model proved useful in the understandings of swarm intelligence and was first realized in the realm of robotics by Turgut et al. who developed a system for robots to determine the heading, position and velocity of their peers thus enabling them to form “flocking” swarms utilizing the Boid rules of separation, cohesion and alignment [3].

 Collective behaviour within swarm intelligence is crucial to the real-world application and control of swarms, a key form of this is in creating defined formations.
-In recent history this challenge has been approached in many ways, however this paper aims to provide an extension of the existing formation control methods through the application to the real world in readily accessible and low complexity robotics, which present both easy access research [4], [5], practical [6] and educational opportunities [7].
+In recent history this challenge has been approached in many ways, however this project aims to provide an extension of the existing formation control methods through the application to the real world in readily accessible and low complexity robotics, which present both easy access research [4], [5], practical [6] and educational opportunities [7].
 Emergent behaviors of formations in swarms proves desirable as it seeks to provide swarms with optimal positioning for various tasks while maintaining the robustness and scalability of the swarm model.
 In the past swarming formations have been achieved through a variety of different methods, however many of these methods relied fully or partially on central controllers [8], [9], [10], this reduces the robustness and scalability of the swarm, additionally there have been many decentralized based approaches, those that utilised different forms machine learning through the use of a graphical/potential field type techniques seen in [11], [12], [13].
 In addition to this there exists some prevailing research into formation control through emergent behaviours, which are implemented in a variety of methods seen in [14], [15].
 These methods exist as a large wealth of knowledge in the development and implementation of swarming formation control systems.

 However the current research into formation control through emergent behaviours is pervaded by homogeneous swarms [14], [15], with the new research presented in this thesis, we utilise deep learning to create completely emergent behaviour within heterogeneous swarms, this type of formation has been previously seen within homogeneous swarms and other types of multi-agent scenarios.
-For example, Hüttenrauch et al. controls the entire swarm through the use of deep reinforcement learning [16], while in a conference paper in 2021, Bezcioglu et al. demonstrates flocking through a global state space matrix utilizing deep reinforcement learning [17], these papers show that there is significant interest and investment in the conceptualization and realization of swarming formation control through a variety of different approaches, however there is not much literature to show research on a wide variety of formation control techniques being applied to heterogeneous swarms.
+For example, Hüttenrauch et al. controls the entire swarm through the use of deep reinforcement learning [16], while Bezcioglu et al. demonstrates flocking through a global state space matrix utilizing deep reinforcement learning [17], these papers show that there is significant interest and investment in the conceptualization and realization of swarming formation control through a variety of different approaches, however there is not much literature to show research on a wide variety of formation control techniques being applied to heterogeneous swarms.

 Applications of Heterogeneous Swarms